An uninsurable peril is an event or situation your insurance policy won’t cover if it results in damages or losses to your personal property.

 - Named perils – specific things your policy will cover

-- Open perils – your policy will cover everything except for these specific things
+- Open perils – with this type of coverage, your policy will cover anything that isn’t specifically excluded